richardkmichael/carrierwave-activerecord/README.md

 # Carrierwave::ActiveRecord

-CarrierWave::ActiveRecord is a CarrierWave plugin which permits it to use ActiveRecord as the storage provider for file data.

-It relies on the ActiveRecord API to be database agnostic.
-However, at this time, it is tested against only SQLite.
+CarrierWave::ActiveRecord is a CarrierWave plugin which stores file data using ActiveRecord.
+It relies on ActiveRecord for database independence.
+At this time, it is tested against only SQLite.

 ## Installation

 ### Add the gem

-Add this line to your Gemfile:
+Add it to your Gemfile:

     gem 'carrierwave-activerecord'

-And then execute:
+And install:

     $ bundle

-Or install manually:
+Or manually:

     $ gem install carrierwave-activerecord